-For strongly resuspending currents, particle-particle interactions may become important.
+[51] For strongly resuspending currents, particle-particle interactions may become important.
 Currents propagating on a slope of large angle were seen to develop regions where the particle concentration exceeds 5%.
-The viscosity of the suspension (Huang & García 1998), as well as the particle settling speed would then be altered by the presence of neighboring particles (Richardson & Zaki 1954).
+The viscosity of the suspension [Huang and García, 1998], as well as the particle settling speed would then be altered by the presence of neighboring particles [Richardson and Zaki, 1954].
 Such effects were not included in our simulations, as our main interest was to characterize the onset of self-sustainment, but they should be incorporated in simulations aiming to describe high particle concentration currents.
-A second important aspect to incorporate in future research is the polydispersity of the suspended particles, which may have a non-trivial influence on the self-sustaining character of a current.
+A second important aspect to incorporate in future research is the polydispersity of the suspended particles, which may have a nontrivial influence on the self-sustaining character of a current.
 Our model may easily be extended to consider different particle sizes by keeping track of several particle concentrations.
-The concentration of particles in the bed must also be modeled, since only the topmost particles, the so-called active layer, are available for resuspension (Parker et al. 2000).
-Armoring may then occur, where large deposited particles prevent the current from reentraining smaller underlying particles, which thus prevents further growth of the current (Karim & Kennedy 1986).
+The concentration of particles in the bed must also be modeled, since only the topmost particles, the so-called active layer, are available for resuspension [Parker et al., 2000].
+Armoring may then occur, where large deposited particles prevent the current from re-entraining smaller underlying particles, which thus prevents further growth of the current [Karim and Kennedy, 1986].
 Studying the combined effects of polydispersity and repeated flows should lead to a better understanding of the formation of realistic deposits and will therefore be investigated in the near future.
 Another potentially important aspect of the flow not taken into account in our study is the effect of variations in the spanwise direction.
-Incorporating such effects requires three-dimensional simulations, which remain very demanding computationally.
-However, from a theoretical point of view, our model may be expanded to simulate three-dimensional flows in a straightforward manner using the approach described by Necker et al. (2003) for density currents.
-Given the appropriate computing resources, one could thus study the formation of three-dimensional structures such as levees, canyons or mini-basins.
+Incorporating such effects requires 3-D simulations, which remain very demanding computationally.
+However, from a theoretical point of view, our model may be expanded to simulate 3-D flows in a straightforward manner using the approach described by Necker et al. [2003] for density currents.
+Given the appropriate computing resources, one could thus study the formation of 3-D structures such as levees, canyons or mini-basins.